 Revenue per employee provides a growth check in regards to how investments in headcount align in terms of industry standards and the company’s revenue goals.

 9. Employee Satisfaction

 Employee satisfaction is a lot like a net promoter score for your company.
 It tracks employee engagement and sets a foundation for the likelihood that current employees would offer referrals and help grow the business.

-This metric helps HR get a stronger understanding of why employees are missing work, how much work is being missed, and even provides valuable insights into deeper, more structural issues within your organization.
+This HR KPI helps the HR team get a stronger understanding of why employees are missing work, how much work is being missed, and even provides valuable insights into deeper, more structural issues within your organization.
 This metric doesn’t track planned time off, like vacations or personal days, but rather unplanned absences caused by illness or other emergencies.